Growing smarter – sustainable mobility in East Africa

 State of implementation/results

-- Survey on travel demand on public transport services in greater Nairobi, Kenya that is the basis for a public transport service plan.
+- Travel demand survey on public transport services in greater Nairobi, Kenya as a basis for a public transport service plan.

 - Implementation of a feasibility study for Bus-Rapid-Transport (BRT) in Kigali, Ruwanda.